malighters/dco_lab1/README.md

 - Create an `Array[Int]` (see tipps and tricks on how to do this in Scala)
 - Instantiate a dedicated fork-join pool with a *parallism level* that reflects your system's number of processors/cores; class `Runtime` does provide this information

-### Iterative approach with mutable array

-- Define a class `IterativeMutable` that defines and creates (sub-)task(s) in an iterative way; the integers are directly manipulated in the given mutable array
-- Use class `RecursiveAction` here

 ### Recursive approach with mutable array

 - Define a class `RecursiveMutable` that creates sub-tasks recursively; the integers are directly manipulated in the given mutable array